 Co-signing a loan, say, for a friend who can’t get one on her own, means you are on the hook for it as well.
 Co-signing means both people have full responsibility.
 If your friend fails to make a payment, the bank will go after you.
 If your friend misses a payment, it will be like you missed the payment, and that can wreck your score.

 Avoid these credit land mines, and your credit score will be in great shape.
-You can monitor your progress by checking two of your credit scores, updated each month, for free on Credit.com.
+You can monitor your progress by checking two of your credit scores, updated every 14 days, for free on Credit.com.

 More on Credit Reports & Credit Scores: